bitob/aoc23-zig/README.md

 # AoC23-Zig

 Advent of Code 2023 in Zig.

-This is my first try with Advent of Code and my first try with Zig, so the code probably looks like urmom.
+This was my first try with Zig but it feels too beta.
+Great potential, but not yet...